Professor Lori Emerson

 You will also be required to contribute to class regularly.
 Participation begins with attendance.
 Both absences and tardiness will affect this portion of your grade.
-For this course, you are allowed one absence without penalty; this should be reserved for sickness, family emergencies, holidays, tiredness, laziness etc. since there is no such thing as an “excused absence” for our class.
-A second absence will result in the reduction of this portion of your grade by one full letter grade.
-A third absence will result in the reduction of this portion of your grade by two full letter grades.
-A fourth absence will result in the reduction of your overall grade by a full letter grade.
+For this course, you are allowed two absences without penalty; this should be reserved for sickness, family emergencies, holidays, tiredness, laziness etc. since there is no such thing as an “excused absence” for our class.
+A third absence will result in the reduction of this portion of your grade by one full letter grade.
+A fourth absence will result in the reduction of this portion of your grade by two full letter grades.
 A fifth absence will result in you failing the course.
 Arrival in class more than 15 minutes after it begins is considered an absence.
-You are responsible for contacting me or a class member if you miss a class, and you are expected to be fully prepared for the next class session.
+You are responsible for contacting a class member if you miss a class, and you are expected to be fully prepared for the next class session.

 Your participation grade will also reflect the quality and thoughtfulness of your contribution in class, respect shown to class members, your attitude and role in small group exercises, and evidence of completion of reading assignments.
 If you would like an “A” in participation then you must contribute at least once every single class.
 Please remember, then, that ALL in-class discussions and exercises assume (and depend upon) you have read the assigned material.
 Review your syllabus frequently and plan your workload accordingly.

 Your final grade will be calculated as follows:

 - Two Online Discussion Forums: 14% (or 7% each)